The Walkley Media Innovation Program

 Innovation Program partners

 The Walkley innovation workshops and funding are part of our journalism innovation program.
 We’re always looking for new partners from the worlds of journalism, business and non-profits who can help transform journalism.
-Read more about working with us or just email the Walkleys’ innovation manager Rose Powell or our general manager, Louisa Graham.
+Email our general manager, Louisa Graham to get involved.

 Our current partners: